Sharing Cloud Regions and Cloud Accounts

 Similarly, before you can delete a single region cloud you must first delete all cloud accounts associated with that cloud.
 Otherwise, you will see an error message as shown below:

 Before you can delete a cloud account you must first remove that cloud account from all deployment environments in which it is used.
-Otherwise, you we see an error message as shown below:
+Otherwise, an error message as shown below is displayed:

 Therefore, to delete a cloud follow these steps: